raccrompton/BookBuilder/README.md

 An automatic practical Chess opening repertoire builder.

-If you want to understand why this exists, how it works, or get example repertoires check here:
+If you want to understand why this exists, how it works, or get example repertoires, check here:

 https://www.alexcrompton.com/blog/automatically-creating-a-practical-opening-repertoire-or-why-your-chess-openings-suck